-Where should I hang my feeder?
+Where should you hang your feeder?
 Place at least 5 feet off the ground and 6 feet from the nearest feeder.
 Place in an open spot where it’s easy for them to see.
-Once the hummers start frequenting the feeder, you may move it to a shadier spot, several feet from bushes and shrubs.
-This helps the nectar stay fresh for longer, while continuing to give them a 360 degree view of their territory.
-Don’t have a feeder yet?
-What about this one?
-The color will attract hummingbirds and deter wasps and bees.
+Once the hummers start frequenting the feeder, you may move it to a shadier spot not far from bushes and shrubs.
+This helps the nectar stay fresh for longer while continuing to give them a 360 degree view of their territory, so they can keep an eye on approaching predators.

 How often should you clean your feeder?
 Every 3 to 4 days and more often when it’s hot out, like 90 degrees or above.
 Clean the feeder with white vinegar and hot water and let dry in the sun before refilling.
 When refilling with fresh nectar, you have a couple of options.
 You can buy pre-mixed nectar or make nectar yourself, depending on your preference because hummingbirds enjoy both.
 For convenient storage though, use this labeled container–the Super Shaker Nectar Maker!–to set your homemade nectar apart from the beverages in your fridge.
 You’re going to be grateful you’re feeding the hummingbirds fresh, wholesome nectar–and not lemonade, by mistake!